sigustin/Distributed-key-value-store/README.md

 ## What I learned
 - The Erlang programming language
 - To make a distributed application using message-passing concurrency
+- To avoid race conditions in a distributed system setting

 ## Files worth checking out
 - The instructions: [Project description.pdf](https://github.com/sigustin/Distributed-key-value-store/blob/master/Project%20description.pdf)